 As the assistant video coordinator with the Mavericks in 2014-15, Carpenter assisted in film editing and breakdown, opponent and self-scouting, and statistical analysis.
 He worked closely with Mavericks head coach Rick Carlisle and assisted in player development workouts for Mavericks’ players including Dirk Nowitzki, Tyson Chandler and Chandler Parsons.

 A native of Great Falls, Va., Carpenter graduated from the University of Virginia in 2013 with a bachelor’s degree in foreign affairs.
-He earned his master’s degree in higher education administration from UVA in 2014.
+He earned his master’s degree in higher education administration from UVA in 2014 and MBA from UVA’s Darden School of Business in 2023.

-Carpenter and his wife, Hope, reside in Charlottesville.
+Carpenter and his wife, Hope, and daughter, Shai, reside in Charlottesville.